UK Prime Minister imposes harsh lockdown as new Covid-19 variant spreads - KTVZ

 The lockdown is expected to remain in place at least through the middle of February.

-Hours before, Scotland’s First Minister Nicola Sturgeon announced a lockdown that will begin on midnight, Tuesday, local time.
+His announcement follows that of Scotland’s First Minister Nicola Sturgeon, who announced a lockdown that will begin on midnight, Tuesday, local time.
 Wales and Northern Ireland — the other nations of the UK — are already in lockdown.

 The UK is back in crisis mode as new daily Covid-19 cases soared above 50,000 cases for nearly a week, and hospitalizations exceed April’s peak.

-According to Johnson, there was 30% more Covid-19 patients in hospitals in England on Monday than a week earlier.
+According to Johnson, there were 30% more Covid-19 patients in hospitals in England on Monday than a week earlier.
+The health ministry has said the country would move to the highest Covid-19 alert level, reflecting concern that the rising number of hospitalizations could overwhelm country’s National Health Service (NHS) in coming weeks.

-UK Chief Medical Officers and the NHS England Medical Director have advised that the country enter the highest coronavirus alert level for the first time in the pandemic, he added.
-The measure is in response to hospitalizations that could overwhelm the country’s National Health Service (NHS) in the next 21 days.

 “Many parts of the health systems in the four nations are already under immense pressure.
 There are currently very high rates of community transmission, with substantial numbers of COVID patients in hospitals and in intensive care,” UK Chief Medical Officers said in a statement on Monday.